-Cerberus FTP Server fully supports TLSv1/SSLv3 encryption over FTP (FTPS), HTTPS, and SSH SFTP.
+Cerberus FTP Server fully supports TLSv2 encryption over FTP (FTPS), HTTPS, and SSH SFTP.

 To enable FTPS, HTTPS, and SSH SFTP support, a digital certificate must be generated for the server.
-This digital certificate contains the necessary security data to allow the server to establish encrypted connections with clients.
+This digital certificate contains the necessary security data to allow the server to establish encrypted connections with clients

 Cerberus FTP Server will automatically generate a new self-signed certificate for you the first time you run the Getting Started Wizard.
-You can replace the certificate at any time through the Security page of the Server Manager.
+You can replace the certificate at any time through the Security page of the Server Manager..
+See section 19 for details.